Common and Not-So-Common Myths About Birth Mothers Explained

 Myth 4.
 Terminating parental rights ends her relationship with her child.

 Out of sight, out of mind does not apply.
 Whether a mother chooses an open, semi-opened, or closed adoption, signing on the dotted line doesn’t end the relationship with her child.
 The type of adoption determines how often a biological mother and child see each other, whether they can talk or video chat, and when pictures will be exchanged.
 But in the absence of physical presence, psychological presence remains.
 For many—if not all—birth moms, their child forever stays in their hearts and minds.
-Particularly on birthdays, Mother’s Day, the anniversary of adoption finalization, other holidays or family gatherings in which nieces, nephews, grandchildren or other children are present.
-Current research in the subject of attachment now tells us that maternal attachment, a biologically driven need to nurture and protect offspring, does not stop or go away when her child is removed from her life either voluntarily or involuntarily.
+Particularly on birthdays, Mother’s Day, the anniversary of adoption finalization, other holidays, or family gatherings in which nieces, nephews, grandchildren, or other children are present.
+Current research on the subject of attachment now tells us that maternal attachment, a biologically driven need to nurture and protect offspring, does not stop or go away when her child is removed from her life either voluntarily or involuntarily.

 Myth #5.
 A birth mom can take back her child.